Healthcare in New York City: Insurance

-The US health system does not provide health care to the country's entire population.
+The system of healthcare in the United States does not provide health care to the country's entire population.
 Instead, most citizens are covered by a combination of private insurance and various federal and state programs.
 As of 2017, health insurance was most commonly acquired through a group plan tied to an employer.

 NY State of Health is the health insurance marketplace for city residents aimed at lowering costs.
 NYC Health + Hospitals has the MetroPlus health insurance plans for lower-income residents, and NYC Care for no- or low-cost services for residents who do not qualify for or cannot afford health insurance.